Famous people from North East England of the past and present

 First Prisoner and Escapee of the Tower of London

 From Bayeux in France, Flambard became Prince Bishop of Durham in 1099 and was the most powerful statesman in the reign of the King William Rufus.
 Flambard built Westminster Hall and made the king rich by a scheme of delaying appointments to important offices like abbots and bishops so the king could collect vast revenues durings their vacancy.
 Even the appointment of the Prince Bishop of Durham was delayed but eventually given to Flambard himself in 1099 three years after previous bishop William St Carileph had died.
 In 1100 after Rufus died in an ‘accident’ in the New Forest, Henry I became king and imprisoned Flambard in the Tower of London for embezzlement.
 Flambard was the first person to be imprisoned in the tower and was also the first to escape, using a rope.
 He fled to Normandy to join Henry’s brother Robert Curthose.
 Later pardoned, Flambard was allowed to return and continued the completion of Carileph’s cathedral at Durham.
 Flambard also built the powerful fortress of Norham Castle on the River Tweed overlooking the Scottish Border.

 Going the Great North Distance

-Hebburn-born long-distance runner, Olympic medallist Foster is the founder of the Great North Run.
-A major event in the North East, the annual half marathon from Newcastle to South Shields features both elite athletes and thousands of members of the public who run for their adopted charities.
-Foster won the Bronze medal in the 10,000 metres 1976 Olympics, the Gold medal in the European Championships 5,000 metres in 1974 and won the 10,000 metres Gold in the 1978 Commonwealth Games.
+Hebburn-born long-distance runner and Olympic medallist, Foster is the founder of the Great North Run.
+This major event in the North East is an annual half marathon from Newcastle to South Shields featuring both elite athletes and thousands of members of the public who run to raise money for adopted charities.
+Foster won the Bronze medal in the 10,000 metres at the 1976 Olympics in Montreal, won the the Gold medal in the European Championships 5,000 metres in 1974 and the 10,000 metres Gold in the 1978 Commonwealth Games.
 He is now a TV athletics sports presenter.